clfaz/jekyll-now/about.md

 published: true
 ---

 Claire is a Hobart-based composer, currently studying composition with Dr Maria Grenfell at the University of Tasmania Conservatorium of Music.
-Her musical style is informed by her love of nature, melodic lines, driving rhythms and story-telling.
+Her musical style is informed by her love of nature, characterised by polyphonic melodic lines, driving rhythms and musical imagery.

 ### Claire's portfolio of commissions and notable achievements inlcudes: